 |Life reconstruction of Hadrosaurus foulkii by Christopher DiPiazza.|

-Hadrosaurus is a very important dinosaur not just because it was found in New Jersey, but because it was actually the first dinosaur ever dug up in all of the United States as well!
-This dinosaur's bones were dug up in what is now Haddonfield, New Jersey, in 1838.
+Hadrosaurus is a very important dinosaur not just because it was found in New Jersey, but because it was actually the first scientifically recognized dinosaur ever dug up in all of the United States!
+This dinosaur's bones were found in what is now Haddonfield, New Jersey, in 1838.
 The man who discovered the first of its bones actually used them as decorations on his house until they were noticed by William Parker Foulke.
 Foulke was intrigued by these bones and ended up digging out more of them from where the original specimens were unearthed.
-Paleontologist, Joseph Leidy, correctly identified the bones as belonging to a dinosaur because of their similarity to Iguanodon, which had been discovered during the 1820s in England.
+Paleontologist, Joseph Leidy, correctly identified the bones as belonging to a dinosaur because of their similarity to those of Iguanodon, which had been discovered during the 1820s in England.

 In 1868, a skeletal mount of Hadrosaurus was erected at the Philadelphia Academy of Natural Sciences, making it the first dinosaur skeleton to be mounted in the world.
-Since the skull was never found, a skull was sculpted based somewhat off of modern lizards (They worked off of what they knew.).
-It was also, however, posed standing on its hind limbs which was previously unheard of for any reptile, let alone dinosaur.
+Since the skull was never found, a skull was sculpted based somewhat on modern iguanas, since dinosaurs were thought to be more closely related to lizards during that time, given the little information that was known.
+It was also, however, posed standing on its hind legs which was previously unheard of for reptiles, let alone dinosaurs.
 We now know that Hadrosaurus would have definitely been able to stand and walk on its hind limbs and despite the fact that a skull was never actually found, it almost certainly had a broad, flattened beak of some sort like the rest of its hadrosaur kin.

 |Photograph of the original Hadrosaurus skeletal mount.
 Note the lizard-like skull.|

 When the subject of paleontology comes up in a casual conversation (because when you hang out with dorks like me it does a lot) most envision people digging in deserts out west in states like Utah, New Mexico, or the Dakotas.
 While this is true in a lot of cases, ground zero for American dinosaur fossil sites is actually in a wooded area in little old New Jersey.
-Because of this, New Jersey was the first state to give itself an official state dinosaur, Hadroaurus.
-(Technically we have two state dinosaurs if you count the Goldfinch.)
+Because of this, New Jersey was the first state to give itself an official state fossil, Hadrosaurus.
+This means that we have two state dinosaurs, because our state bird, the Goldfinch, is a dinosaur...because birds are dinosaurs.

 Gallagher, W.B.
 (2005).
 "Recent mosasaur discoveries from New Jersey and Delaware, USA: stratigraphy, taphonomy and implications for mosasaur extinction."
 Netherlands Journal of Geosciences, 84(3): 241.